SpheroidUniverse/SpheroidScript/docs/basic-syntax.md

-# Basic Syntax
+# Spheroid Script Syntax Overview

 From this document, you'll learn the basics of the Spheroid Script.
-You can run the examples by creating a simple [Hello World](../examples/HelloWorld/README.md) app and replacing its code with the code from the examples.
+You can run the examples by creating a simple [Hello World](https://github.com/SpheroidUniverse/SpheroidScript/tree/master/examples/HelloWorld) app and replacing its code with the code from the examples.

 Try it out!